Jedburgh Royal British

 The Pipe Band in Jedburgh was formed in 1943 originally as the Boys Brigade Pipe Band and evolved to become

-Jedburgh Royal British Legion (Scotland) Pipe Band in 1960.
+Jedburgh Royal British Legion (Scotland) Pipe Band back in the 1960's.

 The Pipe Band is currently led by Pipe Major Tosh MacDonald and the Band is primarily a "Traditional Street Parade Pipe Band" and proud to be so.